bpattengale/BSc-Research-Project/README.md

-1 - Calibrate wavelengths by making a relation between x-pixel number and a wavelength 2 - Calibrate the relative intensities by creating a correction ration from a "known" spectral profile (the QTH lamp) 3 - Apply these calibrations to the real data and plot the calibrated data 4 - Calculate a peak wavelength and corresponding temperature (via Wein's law) of each plasma
+1 - Calibrate wavelengths by making a relation between x-pixel number and a wavelength 2 - Calibrate the relative intensities by creating a correction ration from a "known" spectral profile (the QTH lamp) 3 - Apply these calibrations to the real data and plot the calibrated data 4 - Calculate a peak wavelength and corresponding temperature (via Wien's law) of each plasma

 Details of these steps can be found below.